ayi102/realDeal/README.md

     ```

 ## Automated Unit Tests
 Automated unit test are executed using Pytest.
+To execute the automated unit tests, exu